kaizhu256/node-elasticsearch-lite/README.md

 - revamp _bulk api to retry on errors
 - none

-#### changelog for v2017.7.24
+#### changelog for v2017.7.25
-- npm publish 2017.7.24
+- npm publish 2017.7.25
-- add extra elasticsearch api /__info
-- add function local.middlewareBulkPut
-- add functional kibana demo
-- add info.title and info.description to swagger.json
-- add logstash for full elk stack
-- add quickstart shell example in README.md
-- remove file lib.elasticsearch.accounts._json
+- use heroku for online demo instead of github
 - none

 #### this package requires